Content and Trigger warnings:

 “What the fuck?”
 Maël’s query held hints of confusion and ire.
 “How long has this been going on?”

 “I’ve been distracted with my apprenticeship trials.
 I only got back to Yiasa last night; I still should’ve known about this.”
 Maël nibbled his lower lip, fangs flashing.
-“I’ll be speaking to my second about what’s important enough to disturb me about for certain.
+“I’ll be speaking to my second about what’s important enough to disturb me with for certain.
 I’m glad you and Dad have the Wardens leading the investigation.
 It’ll make it easier to have the impartiality of the Ard Righ involved.
 Is Dad pissed?”

 Maël shook his head, a frown creasing his brow, making his blue diamond marking stones flash.
 “There has to be a huge underground organization to spread these things around the whole Righ’sea and into two others.
-Have they been found everywhere in the kingdom?”
+Have they been found everywhere in the monarchy?”

 Cam nodded, his arms crossed over his loose white shirt and snug red waistcoat.